 A quality education goes far beyond just basic literacy and numeracy.
 The skills necessary for children to succeed as adults are based on experiences they have early in life and schooling.
 Primary schools face the vast challenge of empowering children as active participants in the global community.
-This includes helping students thrive academically, preparing them for workforce success, supporting them to build character and civic engagement, and developing necessary skills to address large-scale, complex social issues.
+This includes helping students to thrive academically, preparing them for workforce success, supporting them to build their own character, engage civically, and develop the necessary skills to address large-scale, complex social issues.
 Global citizenship education provides a framework to engage learners to become better learners, better people, and contributors to a better world.